corytu/old-population-proportions/README.md

 ### Remarks
 We can find that from 2015 to 2016, the status of multiple districts have shifted from aging to aged or even super-aged.
 The problems of aging society are very likely to become more explicit in Taiwan in the near future.
 We should be prepared when that comes.

+This README is updated on May 7, 2017.<br>
 [html version](https://corytu.github.io/R-Language-Playground/Old_Population_Proportions.html)